DirtyHarryLYL/SymNet/README.md

 **Features and pretrained models**: Features for compositional ZSL (CZSL) setting<sup>[1]</sup> will be downloaded together with the datasets.
 Features for generalized compositional ZSL (GCZSL) setting<sup>[2]</sup> can be extracted using:

 	python utils/dataset/GCZSL_dataset.py [MIT/UT]

+For multiple attribute recognition, we re-organize the metadata of aPY/SUN datasets with pre-extracted ResNet-50 feature in 4 files `{APY/SUN}_{train/test}.pkl`.
+You can download them from [Link](https://drive.google.com/drive/folders/1qcgAeEeXakX3-RsFM3pKfKsj7F18XBHA?usp=sharing) and put them into `./data` folder.

 Pretrained models and intermediate results can be downloaded from here: [Link](https://drive.google.com/drive/folders/1qcgAeEeXakX3-RsFM3pKfKsj7F18XBHA?usp=sharing).
 Please unzip the `obj_scores.zip` to `./data/obj_scores` and `weights.zip` to `./weights`.